MCModInfo/modinfo/README.md

 ### Error Reporting

 In software, it is very common for bugs to go unreported.
 With ModInfo, a mod developer can choose to have a message sent when his mod experiences an error.
-This kind of error reporting is common with commercial games and consoles, but it has never been readily available to mod developers until now.
+This kind of error reporting is common with commercial games and consoles, but it has never been readily available to Minecraft od developers until now.

+Real-time error reporting by ModInfo means the mod developer can react to problems quickly and start preparing fixes right away.

 ### Anonymous ID